 Have you ever initiated a conversation to work through a conflict with someone?
 How did it go?

 Summary: Initially it is best to approach a person with whom you’re having conflict one-on-one (Matthew 18:15-18).
 If you’re aware that someone is angry with you, you should take the initiative to resolve the conflict (Matthew 5:21-26).
-This session will give you a strategy for talking to someone with whom you’re having a conflict.
+This lesson will give you a strategy for talking to someone with whom you’re having a conflict.

 Go over the facts: